spinnaker/governance/rfc/java11.md

 For this release, we will do two things:

+1. Remove the `java8` container variants.
-1. Compile with JDK 11 using the `-source 8 -target 8` flags.
+2. Compile with JDK 11 using the `-source 8 -target 8` flags.
 This produces builds that are still compatible with Java 8, and means the build will still fail if anyone tries to use Java 11 APIs or language features.
-2. Remove the `java8` container variants

-If the compiler change causes issues, we can revert that change and push that out to the next release.
+These changes are separable and don't _need_ to be done together.
+Either can be delayed for a release if there are issues.
+The change in the next section (tentatively scheduled for release 1.21) will not happen until both these changes have shipped for an entire release cycle, however.

+Since removing the `java8` containers removes the possibility of running with the old JRE, the old statement of "we will not adjust the timeline for any other reason" no longer applies.
 If we know for a fact (from previous discussions) that removing the `java8` variants will cause problems for some customers, or if a customer complains after the release, we can put back the `java8` containers and delay this part (but keep the compiler change) until the next release.

+Similarly, if the compiler change causes issues, we can revert that change and push that out to the next release.

 ### 1.21 (early July)

-Change `-source 8 -target 8` to `-source 11 -target11`.
-At this point,
-developers are able to commit Java 11 code to the repositories.
+The compiler flags will change from `-source 8 -target 8` to `-source 11 -target 11`.
+At this point, developers are able to commit Java 11 code to the repositories.
 Undoing this change is possible, but will require some work.
 As such, this should only be done after

 1.  the `java8` containers have been removed for a while without complaint
 2.  we don't know of any other non-container customers still running on Java 8